Deeds101/CYBR8420-project/README.md

 **Licensing and Contributor Agreements:**
 ITFlow is distributed "as is" under the GPL License, WITHOUT WARRANTY OF ANY KIND.
 This is a free, copyleft license that allows users to modify and reuse the software without any restrictions.
 The only condition is that all modifications must be made freely available to other users.

+**Process for making contributions:**
+If a security issue is discovered, it is to be reported to [report it](https://github.com/itflow-org/itflow/security/advisories/new)

 **Security History:** This open-source project has a robust reporting feature that will make it easy to notify the owners that there is a security incident.

 ITFlow has had two separate security advisories that the public is allowed to see.